I don’t think I’ve ever met anyone who doesn’t like Banana Bread.

 I made it for our gluten-friendly guests on the weekend and they loved it.
 You will too.

-3/4 cup cane sugar (plus extra for sprinkling)
+- 3/4 cup granulated sugar (plus extra for sprinkling)

-1/3 cup of sunflower / coconut oil (plus extra for brushing)
+- 1/3 cup coconut oil (plus extra for brushing), liquified

-Preheat the oven to 350 degrees.
-Line an 8×8 pan with parchment or brush with extra oil (don’t use a spray, have you looked at the ingredients?).
+1. Preheat the oven to 350 degrees.
+Line an 8×8 pan with parchment or brush with extra oil.

 Print This Post